Tyvaso inhalation solution

 Seek medical attention right away if any of these SEVERE side effects occur:

 Cough; diarrhea; dizziness; headache; muscle, jaw, or bone pain; nausea; reddening of the face and neck (flushing); throat irritation or pain.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); chest pain; coughing up blood; dark, tarry, or bloody stools; fainting; fever, chills, or persistent sore throat; increased cough; new or worsening shortness of breath; pale skin; severe or persistent tiredness, weakness, dizziness, headache, or nausea; swelling of the ankles or feet; unusual bruising or bleeding; vomit that looks like coffee grounds; wheezing.
+Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); chest pain; coughing up blood; dark, tarry, or bloody stools; fainting; fever, chills, or persistent sore throat; increased cough; new or worsening shortness of breath; pale skin; severe or persistent tiredness, weakness, dizziness, headache, or nausea; swelling of the ankles or feet; unusual bruising or bleeding; vomit that looks like coffee grounds; wheezing.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.
 Symptoms may include diarrhea; dizziness; flushing; headache; nausea; vomiting.Proper storage of Tyvaso inhalation solution: